ZCA/ZenPacks.community.Varnish3/README.rst

   * Updated install method to work around `Trac Ticket 7551`_ and enforce an rrdmin of 0 on all DERIVE datapoints in the provided template.
   * Added varnishd OSProcess
+* 1.2

+  * Added varnishncsa and varnishlog processes

 Screenshots
 ===========